NCAR/DART/guide/important-capabilities-dart.rst

 DART allows users to test the impact of using multiple different types of algorithms for filtering, inflation/deflation, and covariance localization.

 DART offers numerous **filter algorithms** in the :ref:`QCEFF`.
-These determine how the posterior distribution is updated based on the observations and the prior ensemble.
+These determine how the prior distribution is updated based on the observations.
 The following table lists the filters supported in DART.

 +--------------------+----------------------------+--------------------------------------------+